 - Immersing the gun in fluid is not recommended. - Do not use any cleaning method which may allow solvent into the gun air passages.
 Point the gun down while cleaning to prevent fluid from running into the air passages.
-See Fig. 6. - Hang the gun with its nozzle pointing down when it is not being used.
+See Fig. 7. - Hang the gun with its nozzle pointing down when it is not being used, as shown in Fig. 6.